 8. Conclusions.
 In a classic 1961 paper, Wilkinson [19, p.
 318] carries out rounding error analyses of LU factorization, Givens QR factorization, and Householder QR factorization.
 He notes that "The bounds we have obtained are in all cases strict upper bounds.
 In general, the statistical distribution of the rounding errors will reduce considerably the function of n occurring in the relative errors.
 We might expect in each case that this function should be replaced by something which is no bigger than its square root and is usually appreciably smaller."
 Recent probabilistic rounding error analysis has provided a rigorous foundation for Wilkinson's statement for LU factorization and other inner product-based computations.
-Our work does the same for Householder QR factorization-based methods, as well as for Givens QR factorization.
+Our work does the same for Householder QR factorization-based methods, as well as for Givens QR factorization, under the technical assumption in Lemma 4.2.